yannbouteiller/rtgym/README.md

 Here, our model is overly simple and our inference duration is only `0.0039` seconds, with an average deviation of `0.00014` seconds.

-Importantly, note that retrieving observations and sending controls is almost instantaneous because the drone's communication delays does not influence these operations.
+Importantly, note that retrieving observations and sending controls is almost instantaneous because the drone's communication delays do not influence these operations.

 The time-step duration is `0.05` seconds as requested in the configuration dictionary.

 Most of this duration is spent joining the `rtgym` thread, i.e. waiting for the previous time-step to end.
 Therefore, we could increase the control frequency here.
-However, note that doing this implies using a longer action buffer.
+However, note that doing this would imply using a longer action buffer.

 ---